Kenosha police union gives its version of Blake shooting

 “Based on the inability to gain compliance and control after using verbal, physical and less-lethal means, the officers drew their firearms,” Matthews said.
 “Mr. Blake continued to ignore the officers’ commands, even with the threat of lethal force now present.”

-The Wisconsin Department of Justice had no immediate comment on the union’s version of events.
-An attorney for Blake’s family did not immediately respond to emails seeking comment.

-The state agency has released almost no information about Sheskey or the other two officers, Vincent Arenas and Brittany Meronek.
+The state Justice Department has released almost no information about Sheskey or the other two officers, Vincent Arenas and Brittany Meronek.

 An annual Kenosha Police Department report indicates Sheskey was hired as an officer in 2013.